20 June 1210: King John of England landed at Crook, near Waterford on this day.

 John had been to Ireland before in 1185 when his father King Henry II had given him the title 'Lord of Ireland', but John had turned his journey into a Fiasco but upsetting the Irish kings with his youthful folly and the Gaels resented his attitude to them.

-After arriving in Waterford he came to Dublin where he was well received and after leaving the capital he advanced into Meath from which Walter de Lacy then fled.
+After arriving in Waterford he came to Dublin where he was well received by it’s citizens and after leaving the capital he advanced into Meath from which Walter de Lacy then fled.
 King John then met up with King Cathal Crobhderg O'Conner of Connacht near Ardbraccan, Co Meath.
 King Cathal recognised him as his Lord in return for being re-assured as the recognised & rightful King of Connacht.
 The two kings then proceeded northwards where they besieged the powerful fortress of Carrigfergus in Ulster which was taken, though Hugh made good his escape.

 While in the North he also parlayed with King Aedh O'Neil of Tir Eoghan (Tyrone), whom he wished to secure homage and take hostages from.
 Keeping his distance, O'Neill made a pretence of wanting to help with the siege and being prepared to offer some kind of agreement to subordinate himself to the English King, but he pleaded for time to consult his advisors.
 He donated a supply of cattle to feed John's troops.
 He was though really loath to submit and give over important hostages, incl. his own son, to such a volatile character as King John.
 The negotiations fizzled out and O'Neill backed off and went home.